 Water is a symbol of nurture and care, both of which are crucial for development.
 It also represents that spine of life that runs through Steyn City - the Jukskei River.

-Partnership stands for guidance, discipline and care between parent and educator.
-Each has their own specific role to play in the child's life, and it is through this close and respectful partnership that the child will develop optimally.
+Partnership stands for guidance, discipline, and care between parent and teacher.
+Each has her or his own specific role to play in the child's life and it is through this close and respectful partnership that the child will develop optimally.

-The result of partnership and nurturing is healthy and sustainable growth for the learner; a foundation which will allow the learner to bloom in the next phase of education.
+The result of partnership and nurturing is healthy and sustainable growth for the student; a foundation which will allow her or him to bloom in the next phase of education.

 The essential steps to great discovery

-Creating an environment that is stimulating and condusive to becoming a 'free-thinker'.
+Creating an environment that is stimulating and conducive to becoming a free, creative, and independent thinker.

-As with the other schools within our campus, Steyn City College has been carefully designed to make sure that your children has access to facilities that bring out their best.
+As with the other schools within our campus, Steyn City College has been carefully designed to ensure that your children have access to facilities that bring out their best.
 Classrooms are larger than average, featuring technologies (like acoustic ceilings) to keep distractions to a minimum.
-A larger area for learning has been created through the addition of sizeable verandas, which may be accessed through sliding doors.
+A larger area for learning has been created through the addition of sizeable outdoor areas, which may be accessed through sliding doors.

-In spite of the available teaching space, classes are kept small, with up to 25 or, very occasionally, 27 students in each class.
-This ensures greater personal attention; moreover, research shows that children in smaller classes enjoy better proficiency at mathematics, writing, and reading.
+Despite the available teaching space, classes are kept small, with up to 24 students in each class, although we reserve the right to accommodate residents’ children who apply during the course of the year.
+Smaller classes go a long way to ensuring greater personal attention, while research shows that children in smaller classes enjoy greater proficiency in mathematics, writing, and reading.

-What truly sets Steyn City College apart, however, is the school's emphasis on creating a joy of learning.
-This is nurtured not only through a teaching philosophy that inspires students, but through a magnificent environment that makes the entire school experience a pleasant one that children look forward to each morning.
+What truly sets Steyn City College apart is the emphasis on creating a joy of learning.
+This is nurtured not only through a teaching philosophy that inspires students but through a magnificent environment that makes the entire school experience a pleasant one that children look forward to each morning.

 College crest - Symbolic meaning